clipmagic/DropboxAPI/README.md

 * The PHP mbstring extension

 ## General information
-This module enables you to access a single Dropbox (www.dropbox.com) account to upload and/or download files.
-What you can do is determined by the App preferences.
+This module enables you to access a single Dropbox (www.dropbox.com) account to upload files from a ProcessWire website.

 All kudos to (https://github.com/kunalvarma05/dropbox-php-sdk) for the PHP API.